 Early Education has today issued a detailed commentary on the revisions to the EYFS Statutory Framework issued by DfE, available for download to ensure that not only our members but the entirety of the early years community can benefit from the in-depth knowledge brought to bear on these drafts, and their potential impact if implemented.
 Read the Executive Summary below, or download the detailed commentary document in full (PDF file).

 Although government has presented this as a review of the Early Learning Goals (ELGs) only, it is far more extensive than this.
-Effectively it is a rewrite of the EYFS curriculum by the back door, as the Areas of Learning section has been re-written, and the Characteristics of Effective Learning have been made non-statutory.
+Effectively it is a rewrite of the EYFS curriculum by the back door, as the Areas of Learning section has been re-written, and the Characteristics of Effective Learning have been made non-statutory [please see update on this].
 The DfE claim a mandate to review the ELGs and the EYFSP on the back of the Primary Assessment questionnaire – which is at best dubious given the lack of input from the early years sector.
 It certainly did not provide a mandate to review the EYFS as a whole.
 Examples of the changes to the curriculum which would result from the new draft are that Shape, Space and Measure and Technology disappear not only from the ELGs, but also from the Areas of Learning.
 There are many more detailed changes in the wording of individual areas which will have significant impact.
 Early Education is keen to help DfE ministers and officials understand the implications of the proposed changes and improve on its current draft amendments to the EYFS Statutory Framework.

 We support the Minister’s aims to reduce workload and improve children’s communication and language skills.
 Unfortunately, the proposed revisions are unlikely to do either.